percona/xtradb-cluster-tutorial/doc/07-Arbitration Daemon.rst

 	22:41:23 Prim    7    3    ON Sync   ON    0     0    0     0    0    0     0    0    0
 	22:41:24 Prim    7    3    ON Sync   ON    0     0    0     0    0    0     0    0    0

+Also, startup the ``quick_update.pl`` script as described in the ``Monitoring commit latency`` section of the Initial Setup document so you can see the effect on application writes when the below happens.

 Two node cluster without arbitration
 ------------------------------------